SirDev97/TypeScript/README.md

 1. Use the terminal to 'git checkout branch-20'

 2. Simply run the index.html file inside the public folder with the Live Server extension

+- if you dont have Live Server you can download it from the Extensions Market in VS Code